chromium/chromium/infra/config/targets/README.md

   * generated_script
   * script
   * windowed_test_launcher
+* [bundles.star](./bundles.star) - This contains declarations of bundles, which
+  are groupings of tests and compile targets that can be referenced by builders that set their tests in starlark.
+These bundles cannot be referenced by any legacy suites or by builders setting their tests in [waterfalls.pyl][waterfalls.pyl].
 * [compile_targets.star](./compile_targets.star) - This contains definition of
   compile-only targets.
 These targets can only be built by a builder and have no provision for execution.
 These targets can be included in the